top of page

 Introduction

-Following an initial consultation with the client En-Plan: Planing & Architecture formulated and submitted a planning application to Birmingham City Council for new residential annex and home office.
+Following an initial planning appraisal with the client En-Plan: Planing & Architecture formulated and submitted a planning application to Birmingham City Council for new residential annex and home office.
 The planning application will also add a new shower room thereby providing semi-independent accommodation to augment the main unit.

 Site and Surroundings